SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 A closure can :newTerm:`capture` constants and variables from the surrounding context in which it is defined.
-The closure is then able to refer to and modify the values of those constants and variables from within its body, even if the original scope that defined the constants and variables no longer exists.
+The closure can then refer to and modify the values of those constants and variables from within its body, even if the original scope that defined the constants and variables no longer exists.

 The simplest form of a closure in Swift is a nested function, written within the body of another function.
-A nested function can capture any of its outer function's arguments, and can also capture any constants and variables defined within the outer function.
+A nested function can capture any of its outer function's arguments and can also capture any constants and variables defined within the outer function.

 Here's an example of a function called ``makeIncrementor``,